Nispeter/nispeter.github.io/index.md

   - url: https://flic.kr/p/8a6Ven
     image_path: /assets/images/bio-photo.jpg
     alt: "Black and grays with a hint of green"
+    title: "Placeholder Image Center Aligned"
+    excerpt: 'This is some sample content that goes here with **Markdown** formatting.
+Centered with `type="center"`'
   - url: https://flic.kr/p/8a738X
     image_path: /assets/images/bio-photo.jpg
     alt: "Made for open text placement"